 - 1. The Court may limit the amount of reimbursement for a particular expense or event when sponsoring an event or providing individual training.
 For example, if the Court has negotiated a special lodging rate of \$50.00 per night, the traveler may only claim up to the negotiated rate (plus taxes and applicable fees, if any).
-The limits on the rate of reimbursement must be applied equally to all travelers.
-Ground transportation will be handled on an event-by-event basis to determine a reasonable cap. - 2.
+The limits on the rate of reimbursement must be applied equally to all travelers. - 2.
 The Court will provide advance notice to attendees, participants, and staff of any limitation on the amount of reimbursement for a particular expense or event.
-The notice may be in the form of a letter, email, event brochure, website posting, a request to encumber funds, or other documentation distributed in connection with the event.
+The notice may be in the form of a letter, email, event brochure, a request to encumber funds, or other documentation distributed in connection with the event.